10 Cool Uses for Pineapple Skins

 9. Make juice from pineapple skin

 Even if you peel your pineapples in the least wasteful way possible, there's plenty of juicy goodness still stored in the skin.
-Which is why I was so happy to find this article about how to juice pineapple skin.
+Which is why I was so happy to find out that you can juice pineapple skin!
+Just pass the skins through a juicer or juicer attachment on your food processor, and marvel at how much comes out!

 Juicing machines filter out all the tough bits of skin, anyway, so don't worry about the eyes, spikes and tough bits ruining your juice.
 It'll be exactly the same as normal pineapple juice.
 And to think you would have thrown it away!